About me

 — Director

-“Annie combines strong judgment with a deep understanding of processes and delivery realities, particularly in ambiguous environments.”
+“Annie combines strong vision and practical judgment with a deep understanding of processes and delivery realities, particularly in ambiguous environments.”

 — Senior Designer